-The second category of application components is that of conditionally required documents.
+The second category of application components is that of Conditionally Required Documents.
 Some applications must include one, two, or all three of these, and it's your job to figure out which are required for yours.

-- If you are applying as a nonprofit, then you must include your proof of nonprofit status issued by the IRS. - If you are using a federally negotiated indirect cost in your budget, then you must include a copy of your final rate agreement. - If you are requesting support for conservation treatment, then you must include detailed condition reports and/or formal conservation treatment proposals.
+- If you are applying as a nonprofit, then you must include your proof of nonprofit status issued by the IRS. - If you are using a federally negotiated indirect cost in your budget, then you must include a copy of your final rate agreement. - If you will create digital products during the course of your project, then you must complete and submit a Digital Product Form. - If you are requesting support for conservation treatment, then you must include detailed condition reports and/or formal conservation treatment proposals.